vivianwong19/DH110-2021F/assignment01/README.md

 ## Website 1: Department of Land and Natural Resources -- Division of State Parks

 The first website I am analyzing is by the Department of Land and Natural Resources.
 This website focuses on giving users information regarding recreational activities in nature.
-It provides information about state parks, camping & lodging, hiking, Hawaii's history, and local wildlife.
+It provides information about state parks, camping & lodging, hiking, the history of Hawaii, and local wildlife.

 ![Department of Land & Natural Resources Home Page](DeptLandNaturalResources.png) Website Link: https://dlnr.hawaii.gov/dsp/